 Follow by adding white chocolate chips and semi-frozen cut strawberries.
 Knead the dough together until the mix-ins are thoroughly distributed.

-The scone dough is cut into 8 equal wedges.
-You can also cut these into squares or rectangles, or use a cooker cutter to punch out rounds.
+Cut dough into 8 equal sized wedges.
+Alternatively, choose to portion dough into squares or rectangles, or use a cooker cutter to punch out rounds.

 Not only are these scones flavored with white chocolate chips and fresh strawberries.

 The dough has a touch of finely grated lemon zest.
 This helps to enhance the sweetness of the strawberries.

 And because strawberries and lemon are such a great pair, I suggest serving these scones with some lemon curd.